MarineRec98/MarineRec98/README.md

 ## Hi there 👋
+## I'm just a hobbyist programmer, and I work on stuff that interests me or seems usefull to me at the time!
+## One of the programs I've made lets me visualize message data with friends so we can laugh about our most used words and most active hours!
+That was one of my favorite projects.
+## Right now I'm working on reusing a small portion of that program to create a chatbot with Llama3.1 that mimics my behavior.
+I'm planning on turning that into a discord bot for my friend server to mess around with!
+This is a bit of a rebound on a roughly year-and-a-half-old project where I wanted to use LLMs to create a chatbot in my house that would also work as an assistant like Alexa, but that never saw the light of day due to hardware issues.
+I'm hoping this time will be different!
+## I'm currently in community college trying to work my way up to an Aerospace Engineering degree, although I've been wanting to take some coding courses too.
+I'm just not sure if I should because I feel like most of the classes I'd be able to get into would be a bit too beginner for me.
+Not to say I'm anywhere near expert or professional programming by any means!
+## I like to learn new programming skills as I go along and just slowly expand my knowledge whenever I get a new idea for a project.
+## Thanks for reading.
+Have an amazing day!

 <!--
 **MarineRec98/MarineRec98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.